hyprstack/Hipchat-logger/README.md

 ### Notes:

- - Storage?
-    [] Redis
-    Should I use redis to store the permanent access token (valid until 2022) retrieved from hipchat?
+ - __Storage?__ Should I use redis to store the permanent access token (valid until 2022) retrieved from hipchat?
  - Is there a url I can send a request to, in order to retrieve this [personal access token](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-access-tokens)?
  - If there isn't, how can I make my project any better/different from [nkohari](https://github.com/nkohari/node-hipchat)?